VilledeMontreal/mocha-concurrent-api-tests/lib/README.md

 - estimatedTestingTime: The estimated time required to execute the test suite (Ex: "45 seconds").
 - environment: The environment against wish the test suite is executeed (Ex: "dev").
 - maxTestConcurrency: The maximum number of tests that can be executed concurrently (Ex: 30).
+- maxRetries: If a test fails, it will be retried until it succeeds or maxRetries is reached.
+Useful if some tests have dependecies (ex: network) that fail from time to time.
+- retryTimeoutInMiliseconds: If a test hang and maxRetries > 0, the test will be retried after retryTimeoutInMiliseconds. retryTimeoutInMiliseconds does not alter the default timeout of Mocha.
+Ex:
+if a test hang forever and maxRetries=10, retryTimeoutInMiliseconds=1000 and mocha timeout is 5 secondes, then the test will be retried 5 times because retryTimeoutInMiliseconds but will stop as soon as Mocha timeout is readed.
 - apiTests: A function that invoke many [it function](https://mochajs.org/#getting-started).
 Mocha [describe function](https://mochajs.org/#getting-started) can be emulated by grouping [it functions](https://mochajs.org/#getting-started) into standard functions.
 See [mocha-concurrent-api-tests example](https://github.com/VilledeMontreal/mocha-concurrent-api-tests/blob/master/example/src/allTests.apiTestSuite.ts#L11-L14).
 - skippedTests: [optionnal] A function that invoke many skipped [it function](https://mochajs.org/#getting-started).
 Allows to skip a group of [it functions](https://mochajs.org/#getting-started).
 See [mocha-concurrent-api-tests example](https://github.com/VilledeMontreal/mocha-concurrent-api-tests/blob/master/example/src/allTests.apiTestSuite.ts#L15-L18).